Rattlesnakes and Their Bites

 The rattle is made of a brittle material which can break off or become damaged, so you can't rely on a rattlesnake's rattle as the sole method for identification.
 Baby rattlesnakes are born without rattles.
 They don't form the first segment of their rattle until one to two weeks of age when they shed their skin for the first time.
 Each time a rattlesnake sheds its skin, which can occur two to three times per year, a new section is added to the rattle.
 You can't tell the age of a rattlesnake by the number of rattles on its tail.

-Pit vipers are snakes which have two pits under their nostrils to detect heat, thus enabling the rattlesnake to hunt warm-blooded prey.
+Pit vipers are snakes which have two pits under their nostrils to detect heat, thus enabling the snakes to hunt warm-blooded prey.
 The pits are so sensitive that the snake can determine the size of the warm-blooded animal and can even detect prey in complete darkness.

 Once you have determined the snake is a rattlesnake, which of the 16 distinct varieties and numerous subspecies is it?
 The coloring and pattern of the snake’s skin is helpful when trying to identify the species.
 Size is another factor in determining the age and species of the snake.
 The geographic location will also help determine the species since a limited number of rattlesnake species are found in different regions.
 Diamond patterns, colors, speckles, stripes near the face or tail and numerous other details help determine the specific species of a rattlesnake.

-If you are faced with the task of identifying a rattlesnake, take note of the dominant colors in the snake's skin and the patterns of its skin.
+If you are faced with the task of identifying a rattlesnake, take note of the dominant colors in the snake's skin, and the patterns of its skin.
 Descriptive details such as, "black diamonds, red diamonds, light in color with speckles, green in color," and similar information may help a medical professional or poision control center evaluate a snakebite trauma for the best method of treatment.

 The venom is injected through the fangs which puncture the victim's skin.